Waveflow: boundary-conditioned normalizing flows applied to fermionic wavefunctions: Methods

+The key components of normalizing flows are the priors and bijections, denoted as $p_\mathbf{z}(\mathbf{z})$ and $g^{-1}$ in Eq.~\eqref{eq:normalizingflow}.
+A good prior distribution should be simple and easy to sample from.
+The bijection must be invertible and differentiable, with an easy-to-compute Jacobian determinant.
+Monotonic splines, such as the rational quadratic spline (RQS)~\cite{neural_splines}, provide a flexible yet controlled choice for bijections.
+However, RQS is only once differentiable, while higher-order differentiability is preferred for better trainability and stability.
+In particular, learning an electronic wavefunction requires the bijection to be at least twice differentiable because of the Laplacian operator in the Hamiltonian.
+Bijections with improved smoothness include mixture of logistic transformations~\cite{ho2019flow++}, deep (dense) sigmoidalflows~\cite{huang2018neural} and smooth bump functions~\cite{kohler2021smooth}.

+In this work, we propose combining I-splines as the bijection and M/O-splines as the prior~\cite{ramsay1988monotone}.
+M-splines serve as the normalized prior, while O-splines are used for the square-normalized case.
+The spline curves are constructed as linear combinations of polynomial basis functions.
+The weights of the basis functions serve as the parameters of the prior and bijection, denoted $\bm{\theta}_{\text{P}}$ and $\bm{\theta}_{\text{B}}$, respectively.
+This setting allows precise control over the values and derivatives of the splines at given points, making it convenient to enforce boundary conditions.
+Moreover, using M/O-splines as the prior enhances flexibility, enabling the model to learn arbitrarily complex distributions and, therefore, overcome the topology mismatch problem discussed in the next subsection.

-We can also choose how smooth we want the I-Spline to be since it will always be one time more differentiable than the M-Spline it is based on. \\ Unlike RQS, we don't have an analytical inverse available.
-Instead, we use binary search to find the inverse up to a small numerical error.
-Since calling the I-Spline function is very cheap compared to NN calls, inverting the I-Spline does not introduce a computational bottleneck.\\ Since the numerical inversion can become unstable for very flat areas of the I-Spline curve, we can explicitly regularize the minimal derivative by adding a small constant $\epsilon_\text{regularize}$ to all weights before we normalize them.
-Currently, we are only using the weights as free parameters predicted by our NN.
-Similar to the prior distribution, we could increase the flexibility by also predicting the knot positions, though.
+One drawback of the I-spline bijection is the lack of an analytical inverse.
+In this work, we use binary search to find its inverse up to a small numerical error.
+Since calling the I-spline function is computationally inexpensive compared to neural network calls, inverting the I-spline does not introduce a significant computational overhead.
+However, the numerical inversion can become unstable when the curve is flat.
+To mitigate this, we regularize the minimal derivative by adding a small constant $\epsilon_\text{r}$ to all $\bm{\theta}_{\text{B}}$.
+The mathematical formulas of the splines mentioned above can be found in Appendix~\ref{sec:apdx_splines}.